A girl jumping and holding a Gabb phone.

 Smartphone Risks to Consider

-One of the most frightening things a parent faces when allowing their child to have a smartphone is exposure to content that they may not want them to see.
-From social media accounts to access to the Dark Web, an internet-enabled smartphone opens up parts of the world to your kids that they really shouldn’t see.
+One of the most frightening things a parent faces when handing a smartphone over to their kids is exposure to predators and mature content.
+From social media to the Dark Web, an adult smartphone puts things in reach that kids really shouldn’t see.

 Cyberbullying

-One in three kids have experienced cyberbullying.
-Bullies can be classmates at school or strangers online.
-Cyberbullying includes harassing, name-calling, and making fun of kids, and it often happens on social media.
-All of these interactions can put your kids at risk in terms of their mental, emotional, and physical well-being.
+Cyberbullying includes harassing, name-calling, and making fun of kids, and can come from classmates or strangers online — often on social media.
+All of these interactions can put kids at risk in terms of their mental, emotional, and physical well-being.

 Excessive Screen Time